fabriziosalmi/webtek/freeundergroundteknoradio/lineup.md

 # [Free Underground Tekno Radio](https://www.facebook.com/Free.Underground.Tekno.Radio/) line up @ [WebTeK XVII](https://www.facebook.com/events/473975483781586)

 - If you already reserved your slot you will receive Free Underground Tekno Radio stream key for Facebook page very soon
-- If you need tech support I can help then ([mail me](fabrizio.salmi@gmail.com), [PM me on Telegram/Whatsapp](+393409727857) or DM me on [FB](https://www.facebook.com/streaming.teknival/)/[Instagram](https://www.instagram.com/fab_spaceinvaders/)
+- If you need tech support I can help, please [mail me](fabrizio.salmi@gmail.com), [PM me on Telegram/Whatsapp](+393409727857) or DM me on [FB](https://www.facebook.com/streaming.teknival/)/[Instagram](https://www.instagram.com/fab_spaceinvaders/)
-- If you scared about copyright issues You will receive a stream key for Twitter (Periscope) which should works with no "mute block"
+- If you scared about copyright issues You will receive a stream key for Twitter (Periscope) which should works with no "mute block" most of the times
-- Some sessions will be boosted using restream.io PRO account (same session will be shared to multiple platforms: YouTube/FB/Twitter)
+- Some sessions will be boosted using restream.io PRO account (by broadcasting to multiple platforms same time: YouTube/FB/Twitter)

+## Audience

 All stream sessions will be shared to the following spaces: